Religious persecution: Persecution of Yazidis

 The Persecution of Yazidis has been ongoing since at least the 10th century.
 The Yazidi religion is regarded as devil worship by Islamists.
-Yazidis have been persecuted by Muslim Kurdish tribes since the 10th century, and by the Ottoman Empire from the 17th to the 20th centuries.
-After the 2014 Sinjar massacre of thousands of Yazidis by the Islamic State of Iraq and the Levant, Yazidis still face violence from the Turkish Armed Forces and its ally the Syrian National Army, as well as discrimination from the Kurdistan Regional Government.
-According to Yazidi tradition (based on oral traditions and folk songs), estimated that 74 genocides against the Yazidis have been carried out in the past 800 years.
+Yazidis have been persecuted by Muslim Kurdish tribes since the 10th century, and they were also persecuted by the Ottoman Empire from the 17th century to the 20th century.
+After the 2014 Sinjar massacre of thousands of Yazidis by the Islamic State, Yazidis still face violence at the hands of the Turkish Armed Forces and its ally the Syrian National Army, as well as discrimination at the hands of the Kurdistan Regional Government.
+According to Yazidi tradition (based on oral traditions and folk songs), it is estimated that during the last 800 years, 74 genocides were committed against the Yazidis.

 Persecution of Zoroastrians

-Persecution of Zoroastrians is the religious persecution inflicted upon the followers of the Zoroastrian faith.
-The persecution of Zoroastrians occurred throughout the religion's history.
+The persecution of Zoroastrians is the religious persecution which has been inflicted upon adherents of the Zoroastrian faith.
+The persecution of Zoroastrians has occurred throughout their religion's history.
 The discrimination and harassment began in the form of sparse violence and forced conversions.
-Muslims are recorded to have destroyed fire temples.
-Zoroastrians living under Muslim rule were required to pay a tax called jizya.
+According to Zoroastrian records, Muslims destroyed fire temples.
+Zoroastrians who lived under Muslim rule were required to pay a tax which was called the jizya.

 Zoroastrian places of worship were desecrated, fire temples were destroyed and mosques were built in their place.
-Many libraries were burned and much of their cultural heritage was lost.
-Gradually an increasing number of laws were passed which regulated Zoroastrian behavior and limited their ability to participate in society.
-Over time, the persecution of Zoroastrians became more common and widespread, and the number of believers decreased by force significantly.
+Many libraries were burned and much of the cultural heritage of the Zoroastrians was lost.
+Gradually, an increasing number of discriminatory laws were passed, these laws regulated the behavior of Zoroastrians and they also limited the Zoroastrians' ability to participate in society.
+Over time, the persecution of Zoroastrians became more common and it also became widespread, and as a result, the number of believers significantly decreased by force.

-Most were forced to convert due to the systematic abuse and discrimination inflicted upon them by followers of Islam.
-Once a Zoroastrian family was forced to convert to Islam, the children were sent to an Islamic school to learn Arabic and study the teachings of Islam, as a result some of these people lost their Zoroastrian faith.
+Most Zoroastrians were forced to convert to Islam due to the systematic abuse and discrimination which was inflicted upon them by followers of Islam.
+Once a Zoroastrian family was forced to convert to Islam, the children were sent to an Islamic school, where they were required to learn Arabic and study the teachings of Islam, as a result, some of these people lost their Zoroastrian faith.
 However, under the Samanids, who were Zoroastrian converts to Islam, the Persian language flourished.
-On occasion, the Zoroastrian clergy assisted Muslims in attacks against those whom they deemed Zoroastrian heretics.
+On some occasions, the Zoroastrian clergy assisted Muslims when they launched their attacks against people who they considered Zoroastrian heretics.